richiebailey74/handwritten_character_classifier/README.md

-# Final Project
+# Handwritten Character Classification end-to-end Project

-This is a **group assignment**.

-## Milestone 2 - Code Implementation & Technical Report

-This milestone is to be delivered at the end of the semester, Friday April 22 @ 11:59 PM.
-Find the complete [rubric](https://ufl.instructure.com/courses/447948/assignments/5138679) in the Canvas assignemtn.

 ## Training Data

-The training data set is the same for every team in this course.
+The training data can be downloaded from the following links.

 You can download the data in our Canvas page:
 * ["data_train.npy"](https://ufl.instructure.com/courses/447948/files/folder/Final%20Project?preview=67069006)